vkats90/Inventory-Manager/README.md

 ## To DO:

-- Finish Unit tests with Jest
+- Correct unit tests to include User context
-- Add "Shipped" status to order
+- Expend Orders to include dates and users
 - Add user handling

 ## Hours spent: